Private GSM

-Private GSM solutions appeared after the deregulation of the DECT guard band in some countries allowing users and businesses to reduce their costs without impacting their performance and offer a number of value-added services.
+Private GSM solutions appeared after the deregulation of the DECT guard band in some countries, allowing users and businesses to reduce their costs without impacting their performance, and to offer a number of value-added services.
 These benefits arose from the ability to create private mobile GSM networks, enabling mobile phone users to access the same services and features as users of a PBX extension.